mubanjs/muban/docs/guide/template.md

 # Template

 ::: warning
-The current template implementation is subject to change. `lit-html` is very light-weight, and has some nice features, but also has stuff that's unused, and not quite flexible enough in all situations.
+The current template implementation might still change. `lit-html` has been replaced by `htm` + `vhtml` combo to allow more flexibility and a simpler setup, but since it's more focussed on (p)react compatibility, it requires a bit more effort to use raw HTML rendering.
 :::

 Templates in Muban mostly serves a role during development, since the whole reason Muban exists is